Pop Quiz:

 False

-According to our “How America Pays for College” report, the largest portion of college costs was paid from parents’ income and savings (43%); the second-largest portion was covered by scholarships and grants (26%); student and parent borrowing (18%), and funds from relatives and friends (2%).
+The largest portion of college costs was paid from parents’ income and savings (40%); the second-largest portion was covered by scholarships and grants (29%); student and parent borrowing (19%), student income and savings (10%), and funds from relatives and friends (2%).

-Sallie Mae has several free resources like planning calculators and scholarship searches that help students build their plan and pay for college with confidence.
+Sallie Mae has several free resources like planning calculators and a scholarship search that help students build their plan and pay for college with confidence.
 If families need to cover remaining costs, we offer responsible, private student loans.

 4